-John is author of a number of influential and highly regarded textbooks on atmospheric physics, remote sensing, and climate change.
-He has received many awards, including the Japan Prize, the International Meteorological Organization Prize and the Royal Astronomical Society Gold Medal.
+John was the author of a number of influential and highly regarded textbooks on atmospheric physics, remote sensing, and climate change.
+He received many awards, including the Japan Prize, the International Meteorological Organization Prize and the Royal Astronomical Society Gold Medal.
 John was knighted in 1991.

 Interest and expertise

 - Earth and environmental sciences